datagrok-ai/mol-track/api_design.md

       ```

 ### Getter endpoints ###

 These are included for symmetry of user experience.
 They may be deprecated in favor of a search experience for become synonyms for that search endpoint.

 - `GET /compounds/` - returns an array of compounds with each entry having the comound, the properties and the synonyms.
 An optional query parameter will allow the user to select the output format: json, csv-style, sd-file, parquet.
-Properties and synonyms will need to be pivoted (and concatenated as necessary) to accomodate the csv,
-sd and parquet format expectations.  ~~We will need to have query parameters to support pagination of the resulting output (`start`,`stop`,`max-per-page`)~~
+Properties and synonyms will need to be pivoted (and concatenated as necessary) to accomodate the csv, sd and parquet format expectations.  ~~We will need to have query parameters to support pagination of the resulting output (`start`,`stop`,`max-per-page`)~~
 - `GET /compounds/{compound_id}`
-- `GET /compounds/{compound_id}/properties` - I think these will be less used but included for completeness
+- `GET /compounds/{compound_id}/properties` - I think these will be infrequently used but included for completeness
-- `GET /compounds/{compound_id}/synonyms` - I think these will be less used but included for completeness
+- `GET /compounds/{compound_id}/synonyms` - I think these will be infrequently used but included for completeness

+### Update endpoints ###

 - `PUT /compounds/{compound_id}` - Used to update information (structure, properties, synonyms) for the provided compound_id.
 Based on the business rule configuration, structure changes for compounds with batches attached are not permitted but rather may only be performed via the `PUT /batches/{batch_id}` endpoint.
 - `DELETE /compounds/{compound_id}` - Used to perform a soft delete.
 Only allowed from compounds that have no dependent batches.

-## Assay Data ##
+## Assay Data Domain ##

 A key capability for moltrack is to capture assay data related to a sample (batch).
 Typically this will be measured biological activity (potency, selectivity, toxicity).
-Can be used to capture measured physical/chemical attributes as well.
+It can be used to capture measured physical/chemical attributes as well.

 - `POST /schema/assay`  will define allowed/expected properties for assay_type_details, assay_details, assay_type_properties.
 The properties represent categorization of the assay type whose values would be stored in *assay_type_details*, experimental conditions that would be stored as the assays level in the *assay_details* table, and result types and experimental conditions that would be stored at the *assay_results* level.  *in vivo*, *in vitro*, *in celluo* are examples of an **assay format** property that would likely be declared at the *assay type* level.